5.45×39mm: Civil use

-Commercial 5.45×39mm ammunition
+Commercial 5.45×39 mm ammunition

-The US ammunition manufacturer Hornady produces commercial polymer-coated steel case 5.45×39mm ammunition loaded with 3.89 g polymer tipped V-MAX bullets with a stated ballistic coefficient (G1 BC) of 0.285.
+The US ammunition manufacturer Hornady produces commercial polymer-coated steel case 5.45×39 mm ammunition loaded with 3.89 g polymer tipped V-MAX bullets with a stated ballistic coefficient (G1 BC) of 0.285.
+It is unknown if Hornady plans to continue manufacturing this caliber, as the last confirmed lot number was released in 2021.

 WOLF Performance Ammunition offers several Berdan primed commercial 5.45×39mm loads.

-The Russian ammunition manufacturer Barnaul Cartridge Plant also offers several Berdan primed commercial sporting and hunting 5.45×39mm cartridges.
+The Russian ammunition manufacturer Barnaul Cartridge Plant also offers several Berdan primed commercial sporting and hunting 5.45×39 mm cartridges.
 Barnaul states that their 5.45×39mm cartridges produce a maximal pressure of 294,2 MPa (41,054 psi) and have a bullet dispersion R100 of 25 mm at a range of 100 m, meaning every shot of a shot group will be within a circle of the mentioned diameter at 100 m.
 The American firearms corporation Century International Arms offers Ukrainian made 5.45×39mm cartridges with steel casings and bi-metal (copper/steel) jacketed bullets under the Red Army Standard Ammunition brand.
-The Russian manufacturer Tula Arms Plant states that its Tula Ammunition cartridges comply with the 5.45×39mm C.I.P. rulings producing a maximal pressure of 302.7 MPa (43,900 psi) and keeps their qualities under various climatic and weather conditions independent of the season and at a temperature range from -50 to 50 °C. Tula's 3.89 g full metal jacket bullet has a stated ballistic coefficient (G1 BC) of 0.329 and its 3.89 g hollow-point bullet has a stated ballistic coefficient (G1 BC) of 0.301.
+The Russian manufacturer Tula Arms Plant states that its Tula Ammunition cartridges comply with the 5.45×39 mm C.I.P. rulings producing a maximal pressure of 302.7 MPa (43,900 psi) and keeps their qualities under various climatic and weather conditions independent of the season and at a temperature range from -50 to 50 °C. Tula's 3.89 g full metal jacket bullet has a stated ballistic coefficient (G1 BC) of 0.329 and its 3.89 g hollow-point bullet has a stated ballistic coefficient (G1 BC) of 0.301.

+As of August 20, 2021, ammunition manufactured in Russia was added to the sanctions found in the CBW Act of 1991, (in retaliation to the Russian invasion of Ukraine) barring the importation of the majority of the cartridges listed above, to the United States.